★ BEST INVESTING TOOLS COMPARISON ★

 Does Portfolio123 or The Motley Fool have an API?

-Portfolio123 provides API access for programmatic data retrieval and custom integrations.
-The Motley Fool doesn't currently offer an API, so you'll need to use their web interface.
+Portfolio123 has an API for programmatic access and custom integrations.
+The Motley Fool doesn't, so you're working through its interface.

 Should I choose Portfolio123 or The Motley Fool?